To create a new score, use one of the following options:

 Enter text in the fields at the bottom of the New score dialog, and MuseScore will automatically place it in an appropriate format in your new score.
 You can enter text labels for the score's:

-This information also becomes data in the score's project properties (menu File), which you can change at any time.
+This information gets saved to the score's project properties, which you can change at any time.

 Once you've finished specifying additional score information, click Done to confirm your selections and create your score.